daniperez/vale-python-package/README.md

 The versions of this package correspond exactly to Vale's.
 That is, if you add `vale==2.20.0` as a dependency, Vale with that same version will be installed.
-Note that Vale as such is not included in this package but downloaded the first time you execute `vale`.
+Note that **Vale as such is not included in this package but downloaded the first time you execute `vale`**.

 # Releasing (only for contributors)
-## Pre-requisites

-python3 -m pip install --upgrade build python3 -m pip install --upgrade twine

-## Releasing
-1. Change version
-2. python3 -m build
-3. python3 -m twine upload --repository testpypi dist/* For the username, use __token__.
-For the password, use the token value, including the pypi- prefix.
+1. Change version in `pyproject.toml`.
+Changing the version changes the version of Vale that gets downloaded.
+See note below.
+2. Commit & push.
+3. Github's Actions will deal with the new release.

-Pypi doesn't allow to re-release (even if releases or projects are deleted).
-If something needs to be fixed, increase the 4th number in the version in pyproject.toml.
+Note: Pypi doesn't allow to re-release (even if releases or projects are deleted).
+If you want to release this package for a new version of Vale, just update the `version` attribute found in `pyproject.toml` so that it matches the version of Vale that you want to release.
+If something needs to be fixed in this package, use or increase the 4th number in the version in `pyproject.toml`.
+The 4th number will be ignored when it comes to downloading Vale.
+For example, if you use `2.20.0.1`, this package will try to download `vale==2.20.0`.
+The python package version will still be `2.20.0.1`.